[Updated: August 2022]

 And you don’t have to ask.

-Based on the results of hundreds of my Growth By Referrals students and my own experience and success, you just need to know the 5 steps to follow to generate referrals without asking, without a gimmick, or without manipulation.
+Based on the results of my clients plus my own experience and success – if you’re receiving referrals – it’s important you know the 5 steps to follow to generate more referrals from your existing referral sources naturally.

-Before we dive into unpacking the 5 steps, let’s first get clear about creating a referral experience and the right foundation for your referral sources.
-Without the right foundation and referral experience, the 5 steps I will teach in this article won’t work.
+Before we dive into unpacking the 5 steps you need to follow, let’s first get clear on the basics of referral sources and what it means to create and deliver a referral experience.
+Without the referral source basics and and referral experience, the 5 steps I teach in this article won’t work.

 Section 2: Creating a Referral Experience